Stay Active During Pregnancy: 5 Easy Ways to Weave Movement Into Your Day

 If you know you are in a long meeting where you won’t need to be on video, have some stretches ready that you can be doing while you are listening.
 In each of my 6 week yoga blocks I include one chair session and one birth ball session, giving you lots of ideas.

-If you would like to find out more or are interested in joining my weekly pregnancy yoga classes (either live and online or at Flow For All Yoga in Norton, Malton), please don’t hesitate to contact me at: jessevansyoga@gmail.com or find me on Facebook and Instagram @jessevansyoga
+If you would like to find out more or are interested in joining my weekly pregnancy yoga classes in either Old Malton or Kirkbymoorside you can find out more here.
+And if you have any questions, please don’t hesitate to contact me at: jessevansyoga@gmail.com or find me on Facebook and Instagram @jessevansyoga

 Previous